-IR.MIR.KT.SlatT is recorded exclusively within the south west UK (Connor et al., 2004), where temperature ranges from 8-16°C (Beszczynska-Möller & Dye, 2013).
+IR.MIR.KT.XKT & IR.MIR.KT.XKTX is distributed throughout the UK (Connor et al., 2004).
+Northern to southern Sea Surface Temperature (SST) ranges from 8-16°C in summer and 6-13°C in winter (Beszczynska-Möller & Dye, 2013).

 Sensitivity assessment.
-A 2°C increase for one year may impair Saccharina latissima sporophyte growth but otherwise not affect the characterizing species.
+A 2°C increase for one year may impair Laminaria hyperborea recruitment processes and Saccharina latissima sporophyte growth but otherwise not affect the characterizing species.
+A 5°C increase for one month combined with high UK summer temperatures is likely to affect Laminaria hyperborea sporophyte growth.
 Saccharina latissima populations that are not acclimated to >20°C may incur mass mortality within 3 weeks of exposure.
-Therefore, an increase of 5°C combined with high summer temperatures may cause mass Saccharina latissima mortality.
-Resistance has been assessed as 'None', and resilience as 'High'.
-Sensitivity has been assessed as 'Medium'.
+Resistance has been assessed as 'Low', to reflect the potential mass mortality effect of sudden temperature increases on Saccharina latissima, and resilience as 'High'.
+Sensitivity has been assessed as 'Low'.

-Temperature decrease (local)

-High Q: High A: High C: High

-High Q: High A: High C: High Not sensitive Q: High A: High C: High
+Temperature decrease High High Not sensitive (local) Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High

+Kain (1964) stated that Laminaria hyperborea sporophyte growth and reproduction could occur within a temperature range of 0-20°C. Upper and lower lethal temperatures have been estimated at between 1-2°C above or below the extremes of these ranges (Birkett et al., 1988).
 Saccharina lattissima has a lower temperature threshold for sporophyte growth at 0°C (Lüning, 1990).
 Subtidal red algae can survive at temperatures between -2 °C and 18-23 °C (Lüning, 1990; Kain & Norton, 1990).
-Dendrodoa grossularia is has been recorded from Nottinghambukta, Svalbard where annual temperature can range from 3-5°C.

 Sensitivity assessment.
-An acute or long-term decrease in temperature within the UK, at the benchmark level, is not likely to have a significant effect on IR.MIR.KT.SlatT.
+Both Laminaria hyperborea and Saccharina latissima have northern distributions (Birkett et al., 1998).
+An acute or long-term decrease in temperature within the UK, at the benchmark level, is not likely to have any dramatic effect on biotope structure.
 Resistance has been assessed as 'High', resilience as 'High' and sensitivity as 'Not sensitive'.